Guild Living founds

 CAMPAIGNING TO MAKE CHANGES THAT COULD GREATLY IMPROVE PEOPLE'S LIVES

-There are four goals we are working towards to stop ageism:
+There are three goals we are working towards to stop ageism:

 - Measure society’s ageism over time with a national ageism survey.

-- Change the negative portrayal of older people in the media by adding ‘age’ to the Editor’s code.
+- Change the negative portrayal of older people in the media.

 Educating society on ageist issues